Now Up To 80% OFF

 5. Select the Add remote button

-Short looping video depicts the process of connecting a GitHub repo from a URL in GitKraken Client
+Short looping video depicts the process of connecting a GitHub repo from a URL in GitKraken Desktop

-Image depicts the toolbar at the top of GitKraken Client
+Image depicts the toolbar at the top of GitKraken Desktop

 Your screen should then look something like this:

-Image depicts the built in CLI interface in GitKraken Client with the terminal on top and GUI commit graph on the bottom.
+Image depicts the built in CLI interface in GitKraken Desktop with the terminal on top and GUI commit graph on the bottom.

-GitKraken Client CLI interface with the terminal on top and GUI commit graph on the bottom.
+GitKraken Desktop CLI interface with the terminal on top and GUI commit graph on the bottom.

 Now navigate to your hosting site and copy the URL of the remote repo using either HTTPS or SSH.
 The example below shows what an example URL looks like in GitHub.